9exa/Mengubah/README.md

 On other systems, use your appropriate package manager.

+For MSVC and other build chains that don't have a package manager that can install lv2, you only need to include the lv2 header files.
+You can do so by cloning the lv2 repo at `https://github.com/lv2/lv2.git` and then setting the cmake variable `LV2_INCLUDE_PATH`.
+That is type `cmake .. -DLV2_INCLUDE_PATH=PATH/TO/LV2/REPO/include` when creating the build tree (See [Building](#building)).

 Building
 ==========
 Like all CMake Projects, it's recommended to create a build directory to store the resulting build tree.